The NAGWS/USA rulebook

 - A Junior Varsity team

-may consist of children in 4th through 6th grades.
-3rd graders may only be
+may consist of children in 3rd through 6th grades.

 - A Varsity team may

-consist of children in 5th through 8th grades.
-A JV player can play up for a
+consist of children in 6th through 8th grades.

 - A team must have at least